-Any money owed to the applicant or student will be repaid within 14 days after the date of cancellation, if withdrawals from the date of the return of federal funds and / or state (the institution has 14 days to determine the withdrawal and 45 days from that date for the return of funds), or the date reflected on the student's ledger.
+Any money owed to the applicant or student will be repaid within 14 days after the date reflected on the student's ledger.
+In the case of a student withdrawn, the date of determination and the last day attended classes will be considered, and the date of return of federal funds by the institution will be 30 days to 45 days from that date to return the funds.